Bhagat Singh Thind: Supreme Court appeal

 Section 2169, Revised Statutes, provides that the provisions of the Naturalization Act "shall apply to aliens, being free white persons, and to aliens of African nativity and to persons of African descent."

 In preparing briefs for the Ninth Circuit Court, Thind's attorney, Sakharam Ganesh Pandit, argued that the Immigration Act of 1917 barred new immigrants from India but did not deny citizenship to Indians who, like Thind, were legally admitted before the passage of the new law.
 The purpose of the Immigration Act was "prospective, and not retroactive."

 On February 19, 1923, Justice George Sutherland delivered the unanimous opinion of the Supreme Court to deny citizenship to Indians, stating that "a negative answer must be given to the first question, which disposes of the case and renders an answer to the second question unnecessary, and it will be so certified."
 The justices wrote that since the "common man's" definition of "white" did not include Indians, they could not be naturalized.

 Thind's citizenship was revoked and the Bureau of Naturalization issued a certificate in 1926 canceling his citizenship a second time.
 The Bureau of Naturalization also initiated proceedings to revoke citizenship granted to other Indian Americans.
 Between 1923 and 1926, the citizenship of more than seventy Indians was taken away.
 Thind's case also impacted other immigrant communities of Asian communities.
 It was cited by federal courts to target Afghan and other Asian communities as well as Mexican Americans.

 Third and final United States citizenship

 Thind petitioned for naturalization a third time through the state of New York in 1935 after the Congress passed the Nye-Lea Act, which made World War I veterans eligible for naturalization regardless of race.
 Based on his status as a veteran of the United States military during World War I, he was finally granted United States citizenship nearly two decades after he first petitioned for naturalization.

 Death

 Thind was writing a book when he died on September 15, 1967.
 He was outlived by his wife, Vivian, whom he had married in March 1940, his daughter, Rosalind Stubenberg and son, David Bhagat Thind.
 Two of his books were self-published posthumously by his son: Troubled Mind in a Torturing World and their Conquest and Winners and Whiners in this Whirling World.

+He was nicknamed "Doctorji", and this was also the title of a 2010 biography of him by Amanda de la Garza.